HomeArticlesGuideUS Retirement Planning Guide

 Use the RMD Calculator to project your annual distributions, understand the tax impact, and plan your withdrawal sequencing across multiple accounts.

-RMDs are taxed as ordinary income.
-Large RMDs can push retirees into higher tax brackets, trigger Medicare Income-Related Monthly Adjustment Amounts (IRMAA surcharges on Part B and Part D premiums), and cause a greater portion of Social Security benefits to become taxable (up to 85% of benefits are taxable above certain income thresholds).
+RMDs get taxed as ordinary income.
+Large RMDs can push retirees into higher tax brackets, trigger Medicare Income-Related Monthly Adjustment Amounts on Part B and Part D premiums, and cause a greater portion of Social Security benefits to become taxable (up to 85% of benefits are taxable above certain income thresholds).

 Roth conversions before age 73 are the most effective tool for managing future RMD size.
-By converting Traditional IRA or 401(k) balances to Roth in the years between retirement and age 73 — often a low-income window — you reduce the Traditional account balance that will generate RMDs, pay tax at potentially lower rates, and produce a tax-free Roth account that has no RMDs during your lifetime.
+Converting Traditional IRA or 401(k) balances to Roth in the years between retirement and age 73, often a low-income window, shrinks the Traditional account balance that would otherwise generate RMDs, taxes the conversion at potentially lower rates, and leaves you with a tax-free Roth account that carries no RMDs during your lifetime.

-Roth IRAs are not subject to RMDs during the original account owner's lifetime.
-This makes them ideal accounts to hold for as long as possible, allowing compounding to continue tax-free.
+Roth IRAs aren't subject to RMDs during the original account owner's lifetime, which makes them ideal accounts to hold as long as possible, letting compounding continue tax-free.
 Inherited Roth IRAs are subject to the 10-year rule for non-spouse beneficiaries under current law.

 Putting It All Together: A Retirement Checklist